Nambour

 Nambour has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 15 such projects that are expected to impact the area.
-Notable among these are the Nambour Waste Precinct Project, Howard Street Mixed-Use Development, Nambour Place Revitalisation Project, and The Grove Nambour Heights.
-The following list provides details on those projects considered most relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 15 such projects that are expected to influence the area.
+Notable projects include the Nambour Place Revitalisation Project, the Nambour Waste Precinct Project, the Howard Street Mixed-Use Development, and The Grove Nambour Heights.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.